 Scope

-This document defines community practices for Geospatial Data Cubes based on several communities that have implemented and are running operational geospatial data cubes.
-The objective of this document is to promote coordination and common terminology leading to the possibility to federate Geospatial Data Cubes Services.
+This document describes community practices for Geospatial Coverage Data Cubes as implemented by multiple communities and running as operational systems.
+An objective of this document is to promote coordination and common terminology leading to the possibility to federate data cube services.

+This Community Practice represents a specific approach to making geospatial data available using open standards.
+Other approaches for geospatial data cubes, e.g., different data structures and access methods, will be investigated in OGC based on this Community Practice and other perspectives including promising research and innovative implementations.

 Conformance

-This Community Practice defines requirements for a core Geospatial Data Cube and guidelines for enhancing the core.
+This Community Practice defines requirements for a core Geospatial Coverages Data Cube and guidelines for enhancing the core.
 Requirements are placed in the following Conformance Classes:

 Core